 Some of the best gold ETFs in Canada include:

 - Horizons Enhanced Income Gold Producers ETF

 - BMO Equal Weight Global Gold Index ETF

 - Sprott Physical Gold and Silver Trust ETF

 Or there’s Wealthsimple Trade – a mobile-only trading platform that offers zero-commission stock and ETF trading.
 That will allow you to buy gold ETFs without spending a dime in fees.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
-All you have to do is deposit and trade at least $150.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $25 cash bonus + $0 commission trades.
+All you have to do is fund at least $150.